 Now I find myself headed to the tiny island of Tilos.
 It’s one of those ‘off the beaten path’ destinations, that remains relatively untouched by mass tourism.
 From there, I’m making my way to the picture perfect island of Symi, which unlike Tilos, gets its fair share of holidaymakers.
 Both islands have their charms and unique stories, and we`ll do our best to bring them to life for you.

 Join me as I continue my time on Symi.
 I’d already spent a couple of days here, but with so much to see and do, the team decided to stay the week.
 I’m also going to visit one of the smaller nearby islands, Alimia, abandoned for just on 50 years.
 This little gem has some great stories that have sat under the radar for way too long!

-Episode five sees me making his way to Chalki.
+Episode five sees me making my way to Chalki.
 It’s another one of those beautiful islands that most folks have never heard of.
 It’s a place of contrasts.
 The seafront in the port area is alive with people and energy, but the interior of the island is a barren landscape with very few inhabitants.
 From Chalki we’re then heading to Karpathos, where I will be experiencing it’s unique culture, in more ways than one.

 In this episode I start my time on Karpathos.
 I had never been to this huge island, so naturally I was keen to see as much as I could.
 This episode picks up where I left off, with a couple more days to explore the place, before heading south to another island I’ve never visited – Kasos.
 So prepare to see me a little more excited than normal!